Did the Internet Kill Pop Culture?

 There’s a key word – Internet.
 Pop culture is different now.
 There aren’t superbands like Guns n’ Roses or The Beatles.
 Meanwhile, TV seems to be drowning in shows where regular people pretend to be like the famous people – American Idol, So You Think You Can Dance.
 Why?
 Is the Internet to blame?
 Did the Internet break pop culture?

 Two things happened that defined the last 10 years… the rise of the Internet and the War on Terror.
 Did 9/11 break the system?
 For a long time, I thought that was the reason for this drought of entertainment.
 Movies seemed dull, music seemed generic and video games seemed repetitive.
 No, it’s probably not 9/11, war seems to have a way of inspiring artists.
-It even made many Americans extremely patriotic, at least before the war on Iraqi started.
+It even made many Americans extremely patriotic, at least before the war on Iraq started.

 Maybe it was me?
 Maybe I’m becoming a cranky old man.
 Maybe it’s my turn to complain about the next generation like the generations before me.
 Yet, my generation is the tech generation.
 We teach those baby boomers how to use modern devices.
-For the first time in history, the younger generation has more knowledge that the one preceding it… at least in matters of technology.
+For the first time in history, the younger generation has more knowledge than the one preceding it… at least in matters of technology.
 That makes us pretty awesome, so why does the newer music seem so dull in comparison to the past?

 Where’s the modern equivalent of Jimi Hendrix and Slash, or were they just too awesome?
 Come on double-zero’s era!
 With all the copies of Guitar Hero and Rock Band sold, there must be at least one awesome guitarist out there.
 When does the imitation stop and the real talent emerge?